My Coconut Oil Must Haves!

 Here is a source for essential oils that are second-to-none, from a company that’s been a leader in the natural products / Essential Oil industry since 1981.
 This company has actually won the distinction of being named one of the top ten most ethical companies in the world by the Good Shopping Guide.
 It ranked number one, actually, with a perfect score!

-If you order by clicking on any of my links and have never ordered from Tropical Traditions in the past, you will receive a free book on Virgin Coconut Oil!
 This book is full of amazing stories of the uses and benefits of coconut oil, plus over 85 recipes to get you started cooking with coconut oil!
 A definite member of my coconut oil must haves list!

 So now you've seen my list of coconut oil must haves.
 I'm sure you can think of some of your own!
 What did I miss?
 What would you add to YOUR list of coconut oil must haves?
 Tell me in the comments, below!